NormallyRayne/-Module-2-Challenge/README.md

 Provide a short description explaining your project's what, why, and how.
 Use the following questions as a guide:

-- What was your motivation?: To test what I have learned with javascript, as well as build on my skills in HTML, CSS
+- What was your motivation?
+My objective for working on this project was to develop a sample resume for myself and to demonstrate the new abilities I had learned.
 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment."): To showcase my skills and what I have learned from the class.
+(Note: the answer is not "Because it was a homework assignment.")
+I also performed this to practice my abilities and get a grade.

-- What problem does it solve?: A way for people to generate unique passwords, instead of reusing the same password.
+- What problem does it solve?
+Not having a place to showcase my projects.

-- What did you learn?: JavaScript
+- What did you learn?
+I acquired fresh HTML and CSS knowledge.

-## Table of Contents N/A
+## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.